Horror/Scary: November 06, 2013 Issue [#5961]

 Your full time Horror Newsletter Editors:

-To my delight, some writers took the time to comment on my last newsletter about foreshadowing: "The Shadow Knows Thank you! *Bigsmile*
+To my delight, some writers took the time to comment on my last newsletter about foreshadowing: "The Shadow KnowsOpen in new Window.
+Thank you! *Bigsmile*

 Comments listed in the order they were received.

-PatrickB writes: Hey Laura!
+PatrickB Author Icon writes: Hey Laura!
 Incredible examples all the way down the page.
 You display your points about foreshadowing eloquently.
 The example about Ann's fear of heights was especially effective.
 Foreshadowing is like irony in that it is very ephemeral and difficult to define.
 It is glaring when it's absent, but it also tends to come naturally to those who have absorbed storylines in television, movies, and books.
 All I know is that I would have a difficult time pulling out the quality and expounding on its use for the education of others, something you have done here with great ease and skill.
 Very well done, indeed!

 Thanks so much, Patrick, and welcome back!
 WDC wasn’t the same without you. *Bigsmile*